-Following any discussions, if the State determines a BAFO is necessary, it shall request one from the Offeror.
-The Offeror shall submit its BAFO prior to the deadline as stated in the RFP Schedule and Significant Dates, Section 1.5, as amended.
-If an Offeror does not submit a notice of withdrawal or a BAFO, the Offeror's immediate previous proposal shall be construed as its BAFO.
+If the State determines a BAFO is necessary, it shall request one from the Offeror.
+The Offeror shall submit its BAFO, and any BAFO received after the deadline shall not be considered.
+If an Offeror does not submit a BAFO when requested by the State, the Offeror's immediate previous offer will be construed as its BAFO.